-Counties or parts thereof and public lands with limited resident and nonresident hunting for Class N or NN deer in antierless season
+Counties or parts thereof and public lands with limited resident and nonresident hunting for Class N or NN deer in antlerless season

-There are six counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior permit application in 2024 (see pages 16 and 20).
-One wildlife management area, National Forest in Pocahontas County, National Forest and State Land in Randolph County and two state forests have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 20).
+There are five counties or parts thereof with resident Class N or nonresident Class NN antlerless deer hunting with prior permit application in 2025 (see pages 16 and 20).
+One wildlife management area, National Forest in Nicholas and Pocahontas counties, National Forest and State Land in Randolph County and two state forests have a limited number of Class N or Class NN stamps for antlerless deer hunting (see page 20).
 To be eligible to hunt in one of these counties or on one of these WMAs, portions of National Forest or state forests, an application must be submitted online by Sept.
-6, 2024.
+5, 2025.
 Resident landowners do not need a permit to hunt on their own land.
 Successful applicants will receive notification from the WVDNR by mail and applicants can check online at WVdnr.gov beginning September 15.
 See pages 18, 19 and 20 for antlerless regulations on WMAs and other public lands.